dylanhmorris/labtea/README.md

 ##### pushfile.sh
-You can push files to the remote server's ``public_html`` folder using the shell script ``pushfile.sh``.
+You can push files to the remote server's ``public_html/labtea`` folder using the shell script ``pushfile.sh``.
 Warning: as the folder name suggests, this files will then be public online!

 Example:
 ``sh pushfile.sh index.html`` would push the file ``index.html`` to the remote server, overwriting any existing file with that name.